francois-le-ko4la/LinuxTutorial/HowTo : Install and setup NFS on Ubuntu.md

 There are many many docs to mount NFS export on Linux...
 Google is our friend :D

-On Windows, yeeeaaa I know....., we can install NFS Client and use CLI to mount a drive :
+On Windows, yeeeaaa I know....., we can install NFS Client and use CLI to mount a drive.
+Use the `casesensitive` option.
 ```ssh
 mount -o casesensitive=yes -u:ko4la -p:<password> <IPServeurNFS>:/export/ko4la r:
 ```